 - Book a tour either at home or in Ecuador

-- Get to the Galapagos Islands by yourself and shop for a boat (read how I did it here)
+- Get to the islands by yourself and shop for a boat (read how I did it here)

 As you can see there's a tour for every budget.
 It ranges from $800 to many thousands of dollars, but rest assure, at the end of the day you've all seen the same wonderful creatures.

 Note: I was on the small but pleasant 'Cormorant' (the boat on the left) for six days and visited the following islands:

 The rocky island's red beach is frequented by sea lions, pelicans and boobies nest near the shoreline and a few hundred meters inland sits an awe-inspiring flamingo lagoon.
 Nine species of finches have been reported here, and invertebrates, sea lions, manta rays are common sites.

 Sombrero Chino (Chinese Hat):

 A small Islet located southeast of James Island.
 Fragile lava coats nearly the entire islet.
 The islets principal attractions are its many small lava tubes, its coralline beach, and its impressive array of fauna, including sea lions, penguins, marine iguanas, hawks, lava cactus.